-- Secondary Ground: the detention of the accused is necessary for the protection and safety of the public from the risk of further crime and to protect witnesses from interference or intimidation, (Is there a risk that the accused will commit more offences or interfere/harm any witnesses) and
+- Secondary Ground: the detention of the accused is necessary for the protection and safety of the public from the risk of further crime and to protect witnesses from interference or intimidation, (Is there a risk that the accused will commit more offences or interfere with/harm any witnesses?)

 Reverse Onus Bail

-The accused is charged offences under the Security of Information Act offence;
+- The accused is charged offences under the Security of Information Act.

 - The accused is charged with discharging a firearm or offences of attempt murder, sexual assault with a weapon or causing bodily harm, aggravated sexual assault, kidnapping or hostage taking, robbery or extortion where it is alleged a firearm was used in the commission of the offence;